 Dr. Gottesman will obtain donor bone, either from elsewhere in the patient’s body or from an external source, and insert it just above the sinus floor.
 Prior to this, the membrane at the bottom of the sinus cavity will be lifted gently to create room for this additional bone.
 The bone graft procedure can be performed in our state-of-the-art surgical center, with patients returning home the day of the surgery.
 Because of the lingering effects of the sedation, you will need to plan to have a responsible adult escort you home after your appointment.

 A sinus lift can help to make a patient a good candidate for dental implants at the back of the upper jaw, even if their bone material is too thin to support osseointegration.
 Because the molars found at the back of the maxilla are so large and therefore integral to processing rougher foods, dental implants in this area can be essential to maintaining a patient’s nutritional intake after tooth loss.
 Additionally, dental implants serve the same function as a biological tooth’s root and anchor the jawbone, preventing further atrophy.

-Most patients will begin to recuperate within a few days of the procedure, but it’s important to take it easy at first so that you don’t interfere with the healing process.
+Most patients will begin to recuperate within a few days of the procedure, but it is important to take it easy at first so that you do not interfere with the healing process.
 You may receive prescriptions for anti-inflammatories, pain relievers and antibiotics to prevent infection.
 Take all medications as directed.
 You will also need to refrain from exercise for a few days and may need to eat a softer diet for a short time, as well.
-Drs.
-Karabin and Gottesman also may give you other post-operative instructions specific to your case, so be sure to follow these closely and don’t hesitate to ask questions about any of the directions that you don’t understand completely.
+Dr. Gottesman may also give you other post-operative instructions specific to your case, so be sure to follow these closely and do not hesitate to ask questions about any of the directions that you do not understand completely.